moonstreet/moonstreet/content/post/devops/jenkins-2.md

 * https://jenkins.io/doc/book/pipeline/syntax/

-# Create Azure storage with a Shared Library
+# Create Azure storage for Terraform

-This piece of code exposes some of the secrets of Jenkins pipeline and shared library.
+This piece of code creates a storage account that can be used as Terraform backend storage.
+It uses a Jenkins shared library

 * It logs in with an Azure Service Principal
 * Creates a storage account